AlexxNB/doconv/README.md

 ## Libraries

-Please check this packages to easy use the Doconv service.
+Check this packages for easy using the Doconv service.

 * [Doconv](https://npmjs.com/doconv) - Javascript API client for node.js and browsers.